 On salads, add the oil without heating.
-Be sure to include different type of these recommended fats on different days.
+Be sure to include different types of these recommended fats on different days.

 The cholesterol under your skin is converted to vitamin D with the aid of sunlight.
 It is essential to get at least 15 minutes of sunlight.
-That said, we do not condone over exposure to sunlight, for example, in order to get tanned.
-For those sensitive to the sun, the early morning sun and the evening sun before sunset is gentle enough to not have adverse effects.
+That said, we do not condone over-exposure to sunlight, for example, in order to get tanned.
+For those sensitive to the sun, the early morning sun and the evening sun before sunset are gentle enough to not have adverse effects.

 If you live in a cold climate and it’s too cold outside, try to get the sunlight through the window.
 Studies show that those with a higher level of melanin, as in darker skin, can’t only tolerate more sunlight but also need more sunlight.
 Those with less melanin or lighter skin can get away with less sunlight.

 Fresh and good quality air is essential for good health.
 Every cell in your body utilizes oxygen.
 Stay away from toxins and pollutants.

 Yogurt, pickles and other natural sources of probiotics can help replenish your GI tract with healthy flora and fauna which is ESSENTIAL for optimum digestion.
 Please be sure to get only the plain yogurt without any flavors or fruit.
 The plain yogurt goes great with just about any rice dish.
 As for pickles, take a big glass bottle or jar, slice in radish, turnip, cabbage and carrots.
 Add salt, lemon, vinegar and water all the way up to the top. *Note: Experiment with the combination of the water, vinegar, salt and lemon in a small bowl first to get the taste right.
 Don’t experiment in the bottle.
 Let it ferment for a few days and you’ll have a delicious veggie pickle to enjoy in small quantities.